- Focus and Scope

 Focus and Scope

 Our journal set English language and Roman script references as our primary texts requirements.
+Additionally, we set English abstract as our default requirement.
 We expect all authors to submit their articles with these requirements.

 - Corina D. Riantoputra